 There were 10 of us in our group, hopping from one Fastpass line to the next.
 That’s the gist of the VIP Tour — you decide what you want to do for the 6 hours with the guide, and if your preference is the rides and attractions, they’ll get you on all the Fastpass lines so you can beat the crowds and fit in as much as possible.

 Diane split up our marathon ride session with a little visit to the dark side.
 I’m not usually one for photo opps with characters (I get SO awkward), but Darth Vader and Chewbacca were a blast.

-Ending the day with Napa Rose & Fantasmic
+Ending the night with Napa Rose and Fantasmic

 Our tour was from 10am to 4pm.
 After a final ride on Splash Mountain, we all bid a fond farewell to Diane and made our way back the Grand Californian to change out of our wet clothes and get ready for dinner.
 I think my poor dad spent at least half an hour using the hair dryer on his shoes.
 Ha.